department-of-veterans-affairs/vets-design-system-documentation/src/_components/link/index.md

 Use a link when you want to:

-- Navigate to another page (internal or external).
+- Navigate to another page (internal or external)
-- Anchor, or jump, to a specific header and section on a page.
+- Anchor, or jump, to a specific header and section on a page
-- Trigger a download such as a PDF.
+- Trigger a download such as a PDF
-- Play a video.
+- Play a video
-- Make email addresses and phone numbers open the relevant app by clicking or tapping them.
+- Make email addresses and phone numbers open the relevant app by clicking or tapping them

 ### When to consider something else